kabk/go-theses-17-manus-nijhoff/src/writings/conclusion.md

 #CONCLUSION

-Thanks for reading.
-I know it wasn't a comfortable ride.
-The conversations of Optimo, Gonzo and the Renegade still take some editing, cutting and pasting to come across better.

 In my research I've been all over the place.
 Now I want to distill some of the things I've learned.

 People are often totally self-responsible for what they do and have to design their life with technology.
 Some pitfalls come from technology that designers, but also just people should be aware of.

 - Oversimplification.
 Very handy in programming, not so handy IRL (In Real Life).
 Trust your audience, they have an imagination.
 They don't read barcodes, they read stories, ideas, jokes.
 - Distraction for the sake of distraction.